-A claimant receives $42,000 in severance pay.
-Forty percent of Pennsylvania's average annual wage ($50,699.48 for 2017) is $20,280.00.
-Therefore, $20,280.00 is subtracted from $42,000 equaling $21,720, which is the amount of the claimant's severance pay that is deductible.
-The claimant was earning $1,200 a week at the time of his separation.
-Accordingly, the deductible amount of severance pay is allocated at $1,200 per week to the first 18 weeks the claimant is unemployed.
-Because $1,200 exceeds the maximum weekly UC benefit rate, the claimant would not receive any benefits for this 18-week period.
-The 19th week would be calculated by taking the remaining severance pay amount of $120.00 to determine eligibility.
+A claimant receives $27,000 in severance pay.
+Forty percent of Pennsylvania's average annual wage ($62,568.21 for 2023) is $25027.28.
+Therefore, $25027.28 is subtracted from $27,000 equaling $1972.72, which is the amount of the claimant's deductible severance pay.
+The claimant was earning $500 per week at the time of the separation.
+Accordingly, the deductible amount of severance pay is allocated at $500 per week to the first 3 weeks , and $473 will be allocated to the fourth week the claimant is unemployed.
+Because $500 exceeds the claimant's maximum weekly UC benefit rate, the claimant would not receive any benefits for the first three-week period.
+The 4th week would be calculated by taking the remaining severance pay amount of $473 to determine eligibility.

-*The average annual wage, for unemployment compensation purposes, is based on the most recent three fiscal years, or 36 months of data.
-Effective with claim week ending Jan.
-7, 2017, the severance pay calculations will change in accordance with the new average annual wage.
+The average annual wage, for unemployment compensation purposes, is based on the most recent three fiscal years, or 36 months of data (July 2019 through June 2022.)
+The severance pay calculations will change effective with the Base Year Begin (BYB) date of January 1 ,2023 and claim week ending date of January 7, 2023 in accordance with the new average annual wage.

 When filing for unemployment compensation (UC) benefits, you are required to report all pensions, including retirement, retired pay, annuities or other similar periodic payments and lump-sum pension payments.
 See Pensions on the Potential Reducations page for further information.